-Winterfell Acres Crossroads Community Farm Featherstone Fruits and Vegetables We put plants on 4 by 8 wire mesh greenhouse tables and put the whole table onto a pallet. we then can move the pallet around with forks on the skid steer. we often will move the tables in and out of the pack shed during cold nights in the month of april.
-We typically like the have the peas hardened off for at least 3 days prior to going into the field. there is always a couple day period in april where we have too many plants to fit in the greenhouse and the weather outside is too harsh and we will have lots of plants that are just hanging out in the packshed with no light for a couple of days and they are usually fine.
+Winterfell Acres Crossroads Community Farm Featherstone Fruits and Vegetables We put plants on 4 by 8 wire mesh greenhouse tables and put the whole table onto a pallet we then can move the pallet around with forks on the skid steer we often will move the tables in and out of the pack shed during cold nights in the month of april We typically like the have the neas hardened off for at least 3 days prior to going into the field, there is always a couple day period in april where we have too many plants to fit in the greenhouse and the weather outside is too harsh and we will have lots of plants that are just hanging out in the packshed plants that are just hanging out in the packshed with no light for a couple of days and they are usually fine.
 Inside the packshed we are able to move the pallets with a pallet jack. this system If I harden them off, I will put them outside on a is pretty quick for moving hundreds of flats in greenhouse bench for a few days (returning and out side as weather permits to harden them Hardening Off them inside at night) before transplanting. off.
-We have successfully grown peas for transplants in 128 cell trays. but we have switched to the Up until 2020, I have gown seedings in 128 cell trays and transplanted by hand.
+We have avagagefully grown many for transminute in 128 cell trends but our hour switched to the In 128 cell trays.
+But we have switched to the Up until 2020, I nave gown seedings in 128 cell Tertil pots to reduce transplant shock and to trays and transplanted by hand.
 It works well allow us more flexibility in getting the plants Other Notes on Propagation but the paper pot is much, much faster. into the ground sooner if conditions allow.